Paul72187/Arsenal-FC/README.md

-# Arsenal FC Premier League Era Results and Goalscorers
+# Arsenal FC Premier League Era Results and Goalscorers:

 As a user
 So that I can understand more about Arsenal FC in the Premier League Era from August 1992 to present